Useful Links

 The Role of the Class Teacher

-The SEND Code of Practice specifies that class teachers are responsible and accountable for the progress and development of all the pupils in their class, including where pupils access support from teaching assistants or specialist staff and that high quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have or may have AN/SEN.
+The SEND Code of Practice specifies that class teachers are responsible and accountable for the progress and development of all the pupils in their class, including where pupils access support from teaching assistants or specialist staff and that high quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have or may have AN/SEND.

 The class teacher’s responsibilities include: